-- Homework: Homework will be assigned after almost every class and it will primarily come from the textbook (there is no online homework for this class).
+Homework: Homework will be assigned after almost every class and it will primarily come from the textbook (there is no online homework for this class).
 I will not collect all of your homework and grade each assignment.
 However, on exam days you need to bring all of your homework with you to class.
 I will collect one assignment on exam days.
 Before you take the exam, I will pick one of these assignments at random and you will turn it in when you are finished with your exam.
 I will not accept late homework.
 Make sure your homework is stapled, has the assignment number on the front page, and exercise numbers listed on the front page or else points will be deducted.
 If you turn in the wrong homework assignment, then you will receive a zero for that assignment.
 It is your responsibility to make sure that you are organized and turn in the correct homework assignment.
-The homework will be graded on a scale of 1 10 where 10 is a perfect score.
-I will be primarily grading the homework on effort and to give you feedback. - Board Quizzes: There will be 4 quizzes in this class.
+The homework will be graded on a scale of 1-10 where 10 is a perfect score.
+I will be primarily grading the homework on effort and to give you feedback.

+Board Quizzes: There will be 4 quizzes in this class.
 I do not allow make up quizzes.
 In the calendar below, I have included the tentative dates of the quizzes.
 The quizzes will be done on the board in groups of at most three people.
 During the first and second week of class, I will discuss the details of how these board quizzes will be conducted.
-There will also be a quiz at the end of the first week of class testing your knowledge of Math 1a fundamentals and will be given at the end of the first week of class. - Tests: There will be a total of 4 exams in the class: 3 midterms and 1 final.
+There will also be a quiz at the end of the first week of class testing your knowledge of Math 41 and Math 42 concepts that will not be a board quiz.

+Tests: There will be a total of 4 exams in the class: 3 midterms and 1 final.
 I do not give make up exams, with the possible exception of the final exam under extreme circumstances.
 In the event that you miss an exam, you will be permitted to replace the zero you received on one midterm exam by your next midterm (or final exam in the event you miss the third midterm) grade on a percentage equivalent basis.
-You can use a graphing calculator for the exams.
+You can use a scientific calculator for the exams.
+You are not allowed to use a graphing calculator.
 The final exam will be cumulative.

-Tentative Dates for Midterms: Midterm 1: Tuesday, April 30th, Midterm 2: Tuesday, May 21st, Midterm 3: Monday, June 11th.
+Tentative Dates for Midterms: Midterm 1: Tuesday, January 29th, Midterm 2: Tuesday, February 19th, Midterm 3: Tuesday, March 12th.

-Final Exam: The date of the final is exam is on Thursday, June 27th from 4:00P.M.- 6:00P.M.
+Final Exam: The date of the final is exam is on Thursday, March 28th from 4:00P.M.-6:00.M.
 The date of the final exam is set in stone and will not be changed.